sissaschool/lograptor/doc/lograptor.rst

 .. option:: -e PATTERN, --regexp=PATTERN

     The search pattern.
-Use many times to specify multiple search patterns.
+Use the option more times to specify multiple search patterns.
+    Empty patterns are skipped.

 .. option:: -f FILE, --file=FILE

     Obtain patterns from FILE, one per line.
+Empty patterns are skipped.

 .. option:: -i, --ignore-case